CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 `effect`s.

 An effect is a description of the impure aspects of a function.
-It describes the interface that lets the function know about the outside world:
+It describes the interface that lets the function know about the outside world.

 ```draft
 effect ReadInternet {